blinky893/jtd-personal-blog/docs/1-my-work/1-1-online-help.md

 # Designing online help for a new global platform

 ## The problem
 - An educational publisher was launching a new platform to a worldwide audience of teachers, learners, and educational administrators.
-Analytics and customer feedback from  previous platforms showed that without online support content users and the business would experience increased costs and a loss in perceived value.
+Analytics and customer feedback from  previous platforms showed that, without online support, content users and the business would experience increased costs and a loss in perceived value.

 ## The gaol
 For the support area to be a success: